Ashwin-Vivegan/E-commerce/README.md

 Created cart frontend page and display the products For each product added an option to increase and decrease quantity using + and - buttons.
 Created an Backend endpoint for increase and decrease quantity

+### Milestone-20
+Created backend endpoint that will send all the user data using mail.
+Created an frontend profile page that will display all the user data Displayed profile photo, name, mail and addresses.

+### Milestone-21
+Created address form frontend page
+Created an state that will store input address
+When we click on add address in profile it should navigate to this form page.